Top 10 Best Heroku Alternatives 2019 – 2020

 - The major reason is its pricing structure.
 When you are going to start up, it’s a really inexpensive option, but as your project grows up, and you want to scale up resources, it will become an expensive solution to stay on.
-As most of the applications now require more than one “dyno” (horizontal scaling) and vertical scaling (more RAM and CPU etc.) so cost rises which surely one of the major concern for most of the developers.
+As most of the applications now require more than one “dyno” (horizontal scaling) and vertical scaling (more RAM and CPU etc.) so cost rises which surely one of the major concerns for most of the developers.

 - Unlike many other companies Heroku offer somewhat limited control to users when it comes to hardware and OS, etc.

 - Alongside paid plans, Heroku also offers a free tier so you can experience their services.
-The downside is that the server “go to sleep” after 30min of activity – the company turns off your app because of a certain period of inactivity to free up server resource.
+The downside is that the server “goes to sleep” after 30min of activity – the company turns off your app because of a certain period of inactivity to free up server resources.
 Your app will wake up when receiving a web request; however, the user faces around 20-sec initial response of app which is a long duration and not encouraged for serious developing purposes.

-If you are looking for alternatives to Heroku cloud because of the above mentioned causes or has your own, you come to the very right place.
+If you are looking for alternatives to the Heroku cloud because of the above mentioned causes or have your own, you come to the very right place.
 Fortunately, there are lots of options available, and here in this guide, we picked out the best service providers which are useful to meet the variety of needs and stable services.

 Vultr will be your best bet regarding Heroku competitors, it combines with flexibility and affordability.
 Founded in 2014, Vultr aims to offer friendly services to developers.
 Compared to Heroku Vultr is a popular provider has around 100+ customers and deployed over 22m instances.

 The good thing, especially for developers, is that Vultr offers full liberty of the server where you get control over the operating system, server rebooting and other crucial settings.
 Deploy from Windows, Debian, CentOS, FreeBSD and more or upload your ISO file.

-Each of their plans included with SSD storage which plays a significant role in speeding up the services.
+Each of their plans includes SSD web hosting which plays a significant role in speeding up the services.
 Vultr included with easy to use dashboard that allows you to keep an eye on the resource consumption as well as manage instances, SSH keys, IPs and snapshot and more.